-- Vitamin B12 combines with iron hemoglobin in the blood.
-Natural sources of Vitamin B12 are found in beef, chicken, salmon, and liver.
+- Vitamin B12 combines with iron haemoglobin in the blood.
+Natural sources of Vitamin B12 are found in beef, chicken, salmon and liver.
 Vegetarian sources of Vitamin B12 can be obtained in Nori sheets (sushi) or Shitake mushrooms.

 What is the best Iron supplementation?

 Not all iron supplements are created equal so it is always best to discuss your needs with your health care professional before supplementation.

 The most common forms are:

 - Ferrous sulphate and fumarate- these are inorganic (non-haem) forms which are commonly found in generic supplements.
 Ferrous sulphate may cause constipation therefore trying to use food as your main source of iron is far better than this supplementation.

 - Iron Phosphate and iron amino-acid chelate are better absorbed with less burden on the gastrointestinal tract.

 The best way to enhance iron absorption is to use food combining along with natural plant based multivitamin which contains Vitamin C and the synergistic vitamins and minerals can significantly improve iron deficiency.